nojail/nojail.github.io/README.md

-# nojail.github.io
+# nojail.github.io (WIP)
-Site for nojail.
+My site containing exploits and more for School Chromebooks.